marshallhumble/Euler_Groovy/README.md

 My Python & Groovy Lang Solutions Of Various Coding Challenges

-Currently Pytest is enabled on the CheckIO challenges and that is what TravisCI is reporting on.
+Currently Pytest is enabled on the CheckIO challenges and the Python version of the Project Euler challenges.
+CI is being handled by TravisCI.